openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 ### Error detection from containers logs as GitHub Annotation

-If you enable the `error-detection-from-container-logs` option in the pipeline-as-code configuration map, Pipelines as Code will attempt to detect errors from the container logs and add them as annotations on the corresponding Pull Request where the error occurred.
+If you enable the `error-detection-from-container-logs` option in the pipeline-as-code configuration map, Pipelines-as-Code will attempt to detect errors from the container logs and add them as annotations on the corresponding Pull Request where the error occurred.